+As illustrated in Figure 6.12, a large portion of each idle slot is sacrificed in order to accommodate randomized channel access.
 Hidden nodes can also interfere with the ability of a node to successfully use its assigned slot.
 Thus nodes are prevented from using slots that are allocated to nodes that are exactly two hops away.
 Although this can be achieved in a fixed wireless system, it is unclear how this can be accomplished in a mobile environment.
 Furthermore, the reliability of multicast transmissions can only be assured in assigned slots.

-The ADAPT protocol [31] addresses the problem of hidden node interference by integrating a CSMA based contention protocol that uses collision avoidance handshaking into a TDMA allocation protocol.
-As illustrated in Fig. 1.13, each time slot is subdivided into three intervals.
+The ADAPT protocol [31] addresses the problem of hidden node interference by integrating a CSMA-based contention protocol that uses collision avoidance handshaking into a TDMA allocation protocol.
+As illustrated in Figure 6.13, each time slot is subdivided into three intervals.
 In the priority interval, nodes announce their intentions to use their assigned slots by initiating a collision avoidance handshake with the intended destination.
 This ensures that all hidden nodes are aware of the impending transmission.
 The contention interval is used by nodes wishing to compete for channel access in an unassigned time slot.
-A node may compete if xx WIRELESS MEDIA ACCESS CONTROL and only if the channel remains idle during the priority interval.
+A node may compete if and only if the channel remains idle during the priority interval.
 The transmission interval is used for the transmission of packets.
 Access to the transmission interval is determined as follows.
 All nodes have access to the transmission interval in their assigned slots.
-A node that successfully complete an RTS/CTS handshake in the contention interval of an unassigned slot may access the transmission interval.
+A node that successfully completes an RTS/CTS handshake in the contention interval of an unassigned slot may access the transmission interval.
 Any unsuccessful handshake in the contention interval is resolved using the exponential backoff algorithm presented in [32].